godotengine/godot-docs/development/compiling/compiling_for_android.rst

 -  Android build tools version 19.1
 -  Android NDK r13 or later
 -  Gradle (will be downloaded and installed automatically if missing)
--  JDK 6 or later (either OpenJDK or Oracle JDK) - JDK 9 is untested as of now
+-  JDK 6 or later (either OpenJDK or Oracle JDK) - JDK 9 & 10 do not work with current Gradle.

 Setting up the buildsystem
 --------------------------